Tips for Contest Entries – Part 1

 4. Consistency Counts

-People often think that use of a ‘flashy’ technique is required to do well in a miniature painting contest – something like freehand, source lighting, texturing, weathering, non-metallic metal (NMM).
-Those techniques can be good ways to demonstrate brush skills, creativity, and an understanding of light.
+People often think that use of a ‘flashy’ technique or effect is required to do well in a miniature painting contest – something like freehand, source lighting, texturing, weathering, non-metallic metal (NMM).
+Those effects definitely do provide ways to demonstrate brush skills, creativity, and an understanding of light.
 And since so many people think of those as difficult or advanced techniques, they can certainly attract votes in popular vote contests.

-In contests and shows judged by experienced painters, however, it isn’t always the case that you ‘need’ to use a technique like that.
-If you do try a flashy technique, the judges will assess how well you executed that technique/effect in addition to considering the overall painting skill you demonstrate on the piece.
+In contests and shows judged by experienced painters, however, it isn’t always the case that you ‘need’ to use one of those effects.
+If you use a special technique or effect on your figure, the judges will assess how well you executed it, in addition to considering the overall painting skill you demonstrate on the piece.
 It’s also important to remember that the judges are looking at the figure as a whole.
-If you painted some jaw-dropping NMM on the metals but just a basecoat and a wash on the leather, both are factored into the judges’ assessment.
+If you painted some jaw-dropping NMM on the weapons but only applied a basecoat and a wash to the leather, remember that the judges will consider both in their assessment.
 Many competition painters have been in a situation of having spent hours and hours on the main parts of their piece only to run out of time and have to phone in a few areas, and it has made the difference in where they placed, or if they placed at all.

-Another way to think of it is this – your figure isn’t being judged only on the single best part of it, or the single worst part of it.
-The judges are looking at it as a whole, both in terms of how well you convey the story and character of the figure(s), and kind of calculating an ‘average’ of your hobby and painting skills.
+Another way to think of it is this – your figure isn’t being assessed only by the single best part of it, nor only on the single worst part of it.
+The judges are looking at it as a whole, both in terms of how well you convey the story and character of the figure(s), and in considering a sort of ‘average’ skill level of the hobby and painting skills used throughout the piece.

 Brefore after new frontI entered the version on the left in a contest.
 I ran out of time before I could add wood grain texture to the staff.
-When I went back later to paint that in, I also realized that some areas did not have enough contrast, and I adjusted those, too.
-These were some sections of the non-metallic metal, and increasing the texture on the leather parts, which is most noticeable on the staff.
-The level of detail and finish on the staff does not match the rest of the figure.
+When I went back later to paint that in, I also realized that some areas of the non-metallic metal and leather textures did not have enough contrast, and I adjusted those, too.
+The changes are most noticeable on the staff.
+The level of detail and finish on the staff on the original figure does not match the painting level of the rest of the figure.
 There is a close-up below.
 (Any differences in colour, as on the hair, is due to the photographs.)

-In the MSP Open (and other show style contests), people are often surprised at which figure from their display that we choose to judge.
-Usually they expect us to judge a piece where they used a difficult technique that they struggled over.
-Sometimes we chose another figure than expected because we feel it comes together as a whole better, or that it displays your overall skills to better advantage.
+In the MSP Open (and other show format competitions), people are often surprised by which figure from their display that we choose to judge.
+Usually they expect the judges to choose a piece that includes a more challenging technique or effect that they struggled with.
+Sometimes we chose another figure than the expected one because we feel it better comes together as a whole, or that it displays your overall skills to better advantage.
 The fact that something felt simpler to paint doesn’t necessarily make of lower quality than something that felt really challenging.
-It may have felt simpler because you were using skills that you have more mastery over.
+It may only have felt simpler to do because you were using skills that you have more mastery over.

-Note that painting a figure to completion or consistently throughout doesn’t mean that you should paint every area with the same amount of contrast, the same number of layers, etc. If you read the Focus section in my Mistletoe Goblin post, it gives some examples of making decisions to emphasize some sections of the figure and deemphasize others to create areas of focus.
-The basic idea is that you need to paint the boots or the belt pouches so they look finished and like real items that are part of the scene, but you only need to paint them enough for that.
-Then focus the bulk of effort and bright colours/contrast/interesting effects and so on in the key areas of attention, like the face.
+Note that painting a figure consistently throughout doesn’t mean that you should paint every part of it using the same amount of contrast, the same number of layers, etc. If you read the Focus section in my Mistletoe Goblin post, it gives some examples of making decisions to emphasize some sections of the figure and deemphasize others to create areas of focus.
+The basic idea of painting a figure consistently but also with focus is that you need to paint incidental items like belt pouches to the degree that they look finished and like real items that are part of the scene, and then use tools like bright colours/contrast/freenhand on the areas you want to attract the most attention, like the face.

 Bugbear before crNote that consistency is relevant to all levels of entries.
 The skin, pouches, and shield of this bugbear are painted with good contrast.
 Some other areas are painted decently but not quite to the same standard.
 The face isn’t all defined or interesting to look at, and there are a few other sections that are just flat basecoats.
-In MSP Open terms, the pouch and shield might be Silver level painting, but the face is Certificate level, and other areas are Bronze level.
+In MSP Open terms, the painting on the pouch and shield might meet a Silver level standard, but the face is Certificate level, and other areas are Bronze level.
 This would be awarded Bronze at best.
 (Award levels cited are for example purposes only.)

 Grey divider edit